Split Personality, by Karla Huston and Cathryn Cofell | wisconsinacademy.org

 Contributors

-Bob Wake lives in Cambridge.
-He is the first-place winner of the 2017 Wisconsin People & Ideas Fiction Contest.
-Wake's short stories have appeared in Rosebud Magazine, The Madison Review, Madison Magazine, and, previously, in Wisconsin People & Ideas.
+Bob Wake is a writer and small press publisher in Cambridge, Wisconsin.
+He is the first-place winner of the 2024 Wisconsin People & Ideas Fiction Contest, which he also won in 2017.
+His short stories have appeared in Madison Magazine, The Madison Review, Rosebud Magazine, and in Wisconsin People & Ideas.

 Contact Us